 After detailed work in the field of seaweed cultivation, Dr.Dinabandhu Sahoo developed a model called the ‘Chilika Model’ based on the concept of generating wealth from waste.
-This model is aimed at the socio-economic upliftment of the distressed communities by generating employment around the lagoon.
+This model is aimed at the socio-economic upliftment of disadvantaged communities by generating employment around the lagoon.

-Dr.Sahoo based his project on the fact that the seaweeds’ industry is economically rewarding, which is worth around $8 billion per year.
+Dr.Sahoo based his project on the fact that the seaweed industry is economically rewarding that is worth around $8 billion per year.
 Furthermore, the demand for seaweed is increasing at the rate of 10% every year due to its wider applications in the manufacture of toothpaste, ice-cream, textile printing, teeth filling, cosmetics, tissue culture, plywood and biofuels.

 Along with his team, Dr.Sahoo studied 14 different algae species, which were suitable for the Chilika Lake region and narrowed down on four species that were the most economically beneficial.
 Next, his team carried out the task of determining which species to grow where based on an analysis of salinity, pH and turbidity conditions of the lagoon.
 The subsequent task was on educating the locals about the technique of seaweed cultivation in a simple manner.
 It was not an easy task to encourage the villagers to shed their orthodox beliefs and apprehensions and become a part of this new project.
 The entire activity was handled by NGOs and self-help groups (SHGs) under the able guidance of Dr.Sahoo.